 Who Was August Wilson?

-Famed playwright August Wilson was born on April 27, 1945, in Pittsburgh, Pennsylvania.
-He wrote his first play, Jitney, in 1979.
+Famed playwright August Wilson wrote his first play, Jitney, in 1979.
 Fences earned him a Pulitzer Prize and a Tony Award in 1987.
 Wilson won another Pulitzer Prize in 1990, for The Piano Lesson.
 In 1996, Seven Guitars premiered on the Broadway stage, followed by King Hedley II in 2001 and Gem of the Ocean in 2004.
 Wilson died on October 2, 2005, in Seattle, Washington.

-Wilson divorced Judy Oliver in 1990.
-He took home another Pulitzer Prize that same year, this time for The Piano Lesson, following its Broadway premiere.
+He took home another Pulitzer Prize in 1990, this time for The Piano Lesson, following its Broadway premiere.

 A collection of Wilson's work, entitled Three Plays by August Wilson, was published in book form in 1991.
 The following year brought the Broadway premiere of Two Trains Running.